 If you have questions at any point in the process, we're happy to help.
 Please contact Ida Gruber, Director of Admission and Financial Aid.

-Our application for the 2022-2023 school year will be available on Ravenna after September 1.
+Our application for the 2022-2023 school year is available on Ravenna.
 Click the Apply Online button at the bottom of this page.
-Please join us for a virtual tour and Open House this fall to learn more about The Carey School.
+Please join us for a virtual tour this fall to learn more about The Carey School.
 We look forward to meeting you!

 We encourage you to learn about Carey’s unique culture and curriculum by exploring our website and downloading our viewbook.

-To apply for pre-kindergarten and kindergarten at The Carey School, children must be four years old and five years old, respectively, on or before September 1 of the year they will begin school.
+To apply for preschool and kindergarten at The Carey School, children must be three years old, four years old and five years old, respectively, before September 1 of the year they will begin school.
 Applicants for all other grades are age-assessed on an individual basis.

 We require families to register for an adult-only school virtual tour to see our campus, visit our classrooms, and learn how we put our educational philosophy into practice.